-The objective may not necessarily be engaging the audience in their storytelling, but it has been done largely to generate the desire or the lust for the brand or the product.
+The objective may not necessarily be engaging the audience in their storytelling, but it has been mainly done to generate the desire or the lust for the brand or the product.

-It is also an effective tool to keep up the contemporary appeal and the newness factor by having a continuous dialogue.
+It is also a useful tool to keep up the contemporary appeal and the newness factor by having a continuous dialogue.

 5. Public figures

-Public figures or celebrities have traditionally been employed as one of the marketing mix in luxury brand advertising and they still continue to garner attention, credibility and impact.
+Public figures or celebrities have traditionally been employed as one of the marketing mixes in luxury brand advertising, and they continue to garner attention, credibility, and impact.